Progression through Teamwork

 RAMA (SQP)

-Qualified in 1989 with an HND in Agriculture having also completed three years practical farming experience on Dairy farms in Kent and Gloucestershire, and lambing seasons on 1500 head flock in Powys Wales.
+Qualified in 1989 with an HND in Agriculture having also completed three years practical farming experience on dairy farms in Kent and Gloucestershire, and lambing seasons on a 1500 head flock in Powys Wales.

-She then moved from the family home in Devon to Shropshire to work for an Agricultural Chemist, Hodges and Moss, as an agronomist (BASIS) and animal health advisor (SQP) qualifying in 1992.
-Her duties included managing the main depot for 8 years advising and selling animal medicines, wormers and vaccines, dairy chemical, minerals and proteins as well as crop protection products.
+She then moved from the family home in Devon to Shropshire to work for an Agricultural Chemist, as an agronomist (BASIS) and animal health advisor (SQP) qualifying in 1992.

 In 2000 she became the Animal Health Product Manager for the Hutchinsons group managing and leading the animal health business within the company.